TF-GridNet: Making Time-Frequency Domain Models Great Again for Monaural Speaker Separation: Proposed Algorithms

 We then concatenate the attention outputs of all heads along the second dimension, reshape it back to $D\times T\times F$, apply $1\times 1$ Conv2D with $D$ input and $D$ output channels followed by PReLU and cfLN to aggregate cross-head information, and add it to the input tensor $Z_b$ via a residual connection to obtain the output tensor $R_{b+1}$, which is fed into the next TF-GridNet block.
-Note that when the number of heads $L$ is set to $1$, we do not include the last $1\times 1$ Conv2D+PReLU+cfLN layer.

 This self-attention mechanism has two major advantages.
 First, it only introduces a negligible number of parameters through the Conv2D layers.
 Second, it operates at the frame level and the memory cost on attention matrices is $\mathcal{O}(B\times L \times T^2)$.
 In contrast, TFPSNet~\cite{Yang2022TFPSNet} applies multi-head self-attention in each path-scanning module, and the memory cost on attention matrices is $\mathcal{O}\big(B\times L \times F \times T^2\big) + \mathcal{O}\big(B\times L \times T \times F^2\big)$, which is annoyingly high.